 Your rental property is an investment and it needs to provide good capital gains and investment returns.
 With so much quality property on offer for rental, it is important to keep property maintained to a standard which makes it attractive to the best tenants.
 An average property manager will advise of on-going routine maintenance; however a great property manager will advise their owner what needs to be done to keep their property looking at its best for both prospective tenants and future buyers.

-Property should be reviewed annually to check for items that would improve the value of the home.
+During our routine inspections, we are checking for items that would improve the value of the home.
 This could include painting, floor coverings, grout replacement, tree lopping, fencing, roof tile replacement etc.

 Naturally we do not recommend maintenance that may not be necessary and some properties will not require major maintenance for many years and we never proceed with such maintenance without prior correspondence and approval from you.